 Transmission and sale of power generated at the wind farm

 The wind farm uses a 34.5kV electric collector system, which has both underground and overhead wires.
 The turbines are interconnected, with underground cables passing through a transformer installed at the base of each turbine.

 The electricity generated is stepped up at two 230kV substations, Sattern and Railbed, before being transmitted to the Hydro One transmission grid at the existing Chatham switching station via a 34km-long, 239kV transmission line.

-Ontario Power Authority purchases the entire power generated under a 20-year power purchase agreement (PPA).
+Ontario Power Authority, which was merged with the Ontario Independent Electricity System Operator (IESO), purchases the entire renewable power generated under a 20-year power purchase agreement (PPA) until 2034.

 Hatch provided engineering and environmental services for the wind farm.
-Armtec supplied the acoustical barriers installed within the substation transformers, while RES Canada was awarded the balance of plant contract.
+Armtec supplied the acoustical barriers installed within the substation transformers while RES Canada was awarded the balance of the plant contract.